-This section describes employment arrangements in effect for our NEOs during fiscal 2008.
-In addition, the terms with respect to grants of restricted common stock and stock options described above under "Grants of Plan-Based Awards in Fiscal 2008" are described below for each of our NEOs.
-Severance agreements and arrangements are described below in the section entitled "Potential Payments upon Termination or Change-In-Control."
+This section describes employment arrangements in effect for our NEOs during fiscal 2009.
+In addition, the terms with respect to grants of restricted common stock and stock options described above under "Grants of Plan-Based Awards in Fiscal 2009" are described below for each of our NEOs.
+Potential payments under the severance agreements and arrangements described below are provided in the section entitled "Potential Payments upon Termination or Change-In-Control."
+In addition, for a summary of the meanings of "cause" and "good reason" as discussed below, see "Termination for "Cause"" and "Resignation for "Good Reason" or without "Good Reason" below.